 How did this happen?

-A: We are taking this action out of an abundance of caution after being notified of illnesses among eight consumers, some of whom purchased or consumed the above products during the month of June.
+A: We are taking this action out of an abundance of caution after being notified of illnesses among consumers who recalled purchasing or consuming the above products during the month of June.
 It has not been confirmed that BrightFarms products were, in fact, the source of these illnesses.
 We are continuing to conduct our own thorough investigation with the assistance of a team of outside experts, and we have also assured the FDA and CDC of our full cooperation as they continue their own investigations.